AndyObtiva/perfect-shape/README.md

 - `#bounding_box`: bounding box is a rectangle with x = min x, y = min y, and width/height of shape
 - `#==(other)`: Returns `true` if equal to `other` or `false` otherwise
 - `#contain?(x_or_point, y=nil, outline: false, distance_tolerance: 0)`: checks if point is inside when `outline` is `false` or if point is on the outline when `outline` is `true`. `distance_tolerance` can be used as a fuzz factor when `outline` is `true`, for example, to help GUI users mouse-click-select a square shape from its outline more successfully
+- `#intersect?(rectangle)`: Returns `true` if intersecting with interior of rectangle or `false` otherwise.
+This is useful for GUI optimization checks of whether a shape appears in a GUI viewport rectangle and needs redrawing
 - `#edges`: edges of square as `PerfectShape::Line` objects
+- `#empty?`: Returns `true` if length is 0 (or negative) and `false` otherwise

 Example: